Pakistan steps up security ahead of rally in Islamabad

 -

-Pakistani cleric Maulana Fazlur Rehman, center left, head of the Jamiat Ulema-e-Islam party, addresses his supporters in Multan, Pakistan, Tuesday, Oct.
+Supporters of Pakistani cleric Maulana Fazlur Rehman, head of the Jamiat Ulema-e-Islam listen to their leaders in Multan, Pakistan, Tuesday, Oct.
 29, 2019.
 Thousands of supporters of the ultra-conservative religious party gathered to start a large anti-government march on Pakistan's capital. less

 Photo: Asim Tanveer, AP

-Pakistani cleric Maulana Fazlur Rehman, center left, head of the Jamiat Ulema-e-Islam party, addresses his supporters in Multan, Pakistan, Tuesday, Oct.
+Supporters of Pakistani cleric Maulana Fazlur Rehman, head of the Jamiat Ulema-e-Islam listen to their leaders in Multan, Pakistan, Tuesday, Oct.
 29, 2019.
-Thousands of supporters of the ... more
+Thousands of supporters of the ultra-conservative ... more

-Pakistani cleric Maulana Fazlur Rehman, center left, head of the Jamiat Ulema-e-Islam party, addresses his supporters in Multan, Pakistan, Tuesday, Oct.
+Supporters of Pakistani cleric Maulana Fazlur Rehman, head of the Jamiat Ulema-e-Islam listen to their leaders in Multan, Pakistan, Tuesday, Oct.
 29, 2019.
 Thousands of supporters of the ultra-conservative religious party gathered to start a large anti-government march on Pakistan's capital. less

 Photo: Asim Tanveer, AP

-Pakistani cleric Maulana Fazlur Rehman, center left, head of the Jamiat Ulema-e-Islam party, addresses his supporters in Multan, Pakistan, Tuesday, Oct.
+Supporters of Pakistani cleric Maulana Fazlur Rehman, head of the Jamiat Ulema-e-Islam listen to their leaders in Multan, Pakistan, Tuesday, Oct.
 29, 2019.
-Thousands of supporters of the ... more
+Thousands of supporters of the ultra-conservative ... more

 ISLAMABAD (AP) — Pakistani authorities are deploying police and putting shipping containers in the capital Islamabad ahead of the arrival of a massive anti-government protest caravan.